anze3db/hipster-frame/README.md

 Hipster-frame
 =============

+A simple app that shows instagram pictures on an android tablet.

-Used to show latest instagram images on a Kindle.
+It used to show latest instagram images on a Kindle.

 ![A kindle showing an image from Instagram](http://i.imgur.com/FydTQoN.jpg "Hipster food!")